 The measurement of deferred tax assets involves judgment regarding the deductibility of costs not yet subject to taxation and estimates regarding sufficient future taxable income to enable utilization of unused tax losses in different tax jurisdictions.
 We consider the expected reversal of deferred tax assets and projected future taxable income in making this assessment.
 All deferred tax assets are subject to review of probable utilization.
 The assessment of the probability of future taxable profit in various years in which deferred tax assets can be utilized is based on the latest approved budget forecast, which is adjusted for significant non-taxable profit and expenses and specific limits to the use of any unused tax loss or credit.
 The tax rules in the various jurisdictions in which we operate are also carefully taken into consideration.
-If a positive forecast of taxable profit indicates the probable use of a deferred tax asset is usually recognized in full.
+If a positive forecast of taxable profit indicates the probable use of a deferred tax asset, especially when it can be utilized without a time limit, that deferred tax asset is usually recognized in full.
 The recognition of deferred tax assets that are subject to certain legal or economic limits or uncertainties is assessed individually by management based on the specific facts and circumstances.